 Fire Craft - Oregon

-- See the PayPal drop down menu to purchase for 1 or 2 day options
+- Use PayPal drop down menu to purchase

 Register by check

-Our goal is to build a strong foundation in emergency advanced fire making.
-Students learn and practice online coaching with Mark Wienert.
+Our goal is to help you build you a solid foundation in emergency advanced fire making.
+Train in person, or Online with Mark Wienert.